 So, let’s look at the three processes in more detail.

 Transpiration involves the evaporation of water from the surface of the leaf.
 This process mainly occurs through the stomata, or in other words, the leaves’ pores.
 These “pores” act as a way for plants to breathe.
-They’re also critical to photosynthesis and the regulating of moisture in the plant.
+They’re also critical to photosynthesis and the regulation of moisture in the plant.

 Additionally, the rate at which transpiration happens depends on various factors.
-While a lot of the time, you won’t even be able to see the water when it’s transpiring on the leaves, there are instances when you can.
-The factors that influence the rate of transpiration may include:
+Most of the time, you won’t see the water released by the leaves during transpiration because it comes out as vapor (or gaseous form).

-- Humidity
+• Humidity

-- Temperature
+• Temperature

-- Weather conditions
+• Weather conditions

-- Sunlight
+• Sunlight

-- Type of soil
+• Type of soil

 Humidity is a significant, influential factor, as the more humid the air is, the more the plant will “sweat,” causing more water droplets to appear on your plant’s leaves.